 Businesses interested in learning more may sign up to be a part of these VIP tours via the EventBrite listing.

-Guests at the event and those participating in the competition will also get to witness the unveiling of MARZ’s new logo and discover the many ways kids in grades K-12 can get involved in the unique robotics programming offered in Macomb.
+Guests at the event and those participating in the competition will discover the many ways kids in grades K-12 can get involved in the unique robotics programming offered in Macomb.

 “MARZ is more than just a place.
 It is an environment where we inspire the next generation for careers in high tech and high demand fields,” Rowinski explains.
 “From an economic and workforce development perspective, Macomb County has one of the most talented, and diverse, workforces in the U.S. We have more than 1,600 companies that employ almost 40,000 highly-skilled workers who specialize in designing, prototyping, producing and managing the supply chain across STEM fields — but despite these positive statistics, there are more than 1,100 open STEM positions.”